-A cohort of up to 15 students will be admitted to the program in the fall once every two years, although the first cohort will be admitted in a spring semester.
-Based on levels of interest expressed to this point, we anticipate many more applicants than we will be able to accommodate in the early cohorts.
+A cohort of up to 15 students will be admitted to the program in the fall of odd numbered years.
 Students will be asked to submit an application portfolio in addition to the application for graduate admission to UIS.
 That portfolio must include an educational and professional goals statement of at least 600 words written by the applicant, three letters of recommendation, at least one sample of professional writing that was written solely by the applicant, and evidence of significant work experience in a public affairs field.
 Applicants are encouraged, but not required, to submit GRE scores as part of their portfolios.
 Those scores can provide useful information about an applicant's readiness for program coursework.
 There are no individual course prerequisites.

 Students must submit application materials by March 15 for admission to the cohort that will start in the fall semester.

-A doctoral program faculty adviser will be assigned at the time a student is admitted to the DPA program.
-The adviser will assist the student in creating a formal plan of study.
-The student's adviser must also approve all electives and the appropriate quantitative methods course the student will take.
-The adviser will provide a formative written evaluation of the student's progress during the first year of course work and will assist in the preparation and grading of the student's qualifying exams at the end of the core courses.
-The student may choose to switch advisers at the dissertation stage to work with someone who has expertise in a particular subfield.
+A doctoral program faculty advisor will be assigned at the time a student is admitted to the DPA program.
+The advisor will assist the student in creating a formal plan of study.
+The student's advisor must also approve all electives and the appropriate quantitative methods course the student will take.
+The advisor will provide a formative written evaluation of the student's progress during the first year of course work and will assist in the preparation and grading of the student's qualifying exams at the end of the core courses.
+The student may choose to switch advisors at the dissertation stage to work with someone who has expertise in a particular subfield.

 Each student must complete at least 40 hours of course work, plus a minimum of 12 hours of dissertation credit.
 Students may petition for up to 12 hours of transfer credit for post-master's graduate work deemed appropriate for the DPA.
 All students are required to complete all courses with a grade of B or better in each course.